 Scenarios not only dictate the win conditions, they also determine which card types will populate Terrinoth (forming the central card pools) and which Event cards will form the Event deck.
 The Event deck contains thematic challenges, enemies, and happenings that are tied to the chosen scenario, creating a new play environment each turn.

-The addition of scenarios ensures that players will be able to choose the parameters of their game.
+The addition of scenarios ensures that players can choose the parameters of their game.
 Unlike many deck-building games that focus on acquiring victory points, Rune Age challenges you to be the first to defeat an all-powerful enemy, earn the most renown for your faction, or survive the devastating storm that is the Cataclysm.

 Old Enemies Forge New Rivalries